-I have breastfed all four of my children for varying lengths of time, through some pregnancies, some tandem and struggled with oversupply/overactive letdown, mastitis/plugged ducts, and breast procedures while breastfeeding.
+I have breastfed all four of my children for varying lengths of time, through some pregnancies and some tandem.
+I’ve struggled with oversupply/overactive letdown, mastitis/plugged ducts, and breast procedures while breastfeeding.

-I love being an IBCLC because the field breastfeeding medicine fascinates me and also because I get the privilege of being able to help so many families through some of the most important and vulnerable moments of their lives which for some, can truly be life and health changing.
-I also find so much excitement and joy in meeting moms where they are at, without judgement, because so often IBCLCs are thought of as being closed-minded with extreme views and agendas about breastfeeding and that simply is not who we are!
+I love being an IBCLC because the field of breastfeeding medicine fascinates me.
+It is also because I get the privilege of being able to help so many families through some of the most important and vulnerable moments of their lives, which can truly be life-changing for some.
+I also find so much excitement and joy in meeting moms where they are at, without judgment, because so often IBCLCs are thought of as being closed-minded with extreme views and agendas about breastfeeding, and that simply is not who we are!

 I have worked in private practice the longest, mostly doing in-home prenatal and postpartum consultations.
-I have also worked on the maternity unit of a small community hospital for seven years which allowed me to experience a variety of different environments such as Labor & Delivery, NICU, Pediatrics, ICU, ER, etc. I also have a lot of experience in public health, as I have worked in the WIC clinic helping breastfeeding moms for the past 4 years.
+I have also worked in the maternity unit of a small community hospital for seven years, allowing me to experience various environments, such as Labor & Delivery, NICU, Pediatrics, ICU, ER, etc. I also have a lot of experience in public health, as I have worked in the WIC clinic helping breastfeeding moms for the past four years.

-I live in Pennsylvania with my husband of 18 years and my four children, ages 15, 13, 11,9 (3 girls and 1 boy).
+I live in Pennsylvania with my husband of 18 years and my four children, ages 15, 13, 11, and 9 (three girls and one boy).
 We also have quite a few pets...to say the least!
-2 dogs, 3 cats, 3 bunnies, a leopard gecko, a corn snake and 22 chickens who all have names.
-It is practically a farm and we love it!
+2 dogs, 3 cats, 3 bunnies, a leopard gecko, a corn snake, and 22 chickens, who all have names.
+It is practically a farm, and we love it!

 I love traveling!
-If I did not enjoy being an IBCLC so much I would probably be a travel blogger.
-I have been to all fifty states (my kids have been to 49- all except Hawaii!), 33 National Parks and we have visited places such as South Africa, Costa Rica, Thailand, Mexico and so many others.
-My best friend lives in Colorado and my kids are used to me telling them that we are jumping in the car and driving there tomorrow as if I were talking about the grocery store.
-I think travel is the ultimate gift you can give your children and that the education they receive is unparalleled.
-I also enjoy skiing, wine, soaking in my hot tub and baking outrageous cupcakes and cakes for my kid's birthday parties.
+If I did not enjoy being an IBCLC so much, I would probably be a travel blogger.
+I have been to all fifty states (my kids have been to 49- all except Hawaii!), 33 National Parks; and we have visited places such as South Africa, Costa Rica, Thailand, Mexico, and so many others.
+My best friend lives in Colorado, and my kids are used to me telling them that we are jumping in the car and driving there tomorrow as if I were talking about the grocery store.
+I think travel is the ultimate gift you can give your children, and the education they receive is unparalleled.
+I also enjoy skiing, wine, soaking in my hot tub, and baking outrageous cupcakes and cakes for my kid's birthday parties.
 I go all out!

-In addition to my IBCLC certification I also hold a BA in Psychology and Sociology as well as a MA in Human Lactation.
+In addition to my IBCLC certification, I also hold a BA in Psychology and Sociology, as well as an MA in Human Lactation.

-In 2006, when I was publicly shamed and called ignorant for breastfeeding my baby in public- by a nurse, nonetheless!
+In 2006, when I was publicly shamed and called ignorant for breastfeeding my baby in public- by a nurse, no less!